 Talent placing the plate in an incubator.
 TXT: Purple color represents live cells

 Talent adding stop solution to the wells and mixing the content of the wells.
 TXT: Stop solution: 0.1 N HCl in isopropanol

+Talent placing the plate in an incubator (for incubation of 1 hr) TXT: Purple color represents live cells

 Read the absorbance of the plate in a Fluorometer-ELISA (Elisa) reader at a wavelength of 570 nanometers and a background wavelength of 630 to 690 nanometers [1].

+Talent mixing the content of the wells . see colors differences between wells.

 Talent measuring the absorbance of the plate in a Fluorometer-ELISA reader.

-Videographer: Please make sure the screen is also clearly visible in the frame.
+SCREEN: final measurements in the instrument Videographer: Please make sure the screen is also clearly visible in the frame.

 To calculate the cell viability, calculate the “specific signal” for each well [1-TXT].
 Then, calculate the average value of the “Blank” wells, and subtract this value from each well [2].
 Calculate the average of the “specific signals” in the control wells that contain cells that were not treated with the study drug [3].